Contentful Personalization & Analytics

 )

-Only clientId is required. environment defaults to "master".
+Only clientId is required. environment defaults to "main".
 Base URL overrides belong only in integrations that need non-default Experience API or Insights API endpoints.

 OptimizationClient is an ObservableObject.
 It publishes runtime state that SwiftUI and UIKit code can observe: